seupermission/PyThermometer/README.md

 * The projects of Thermometer were made as little tutorials/examples to show the basic technologies :

-  * The development of GUI/Web Real-Time Serial Port  Monitor with Python.
+  * The development of GUI/Web Real-time serial port monitor with Python.

   * Monitoring serial port devices with the MS Excel

+   These technologies show the easy ways to monitor serial port devices

 * If you have any comments, please tell me: chengts95@seu.edu.cn